OfficeDev/office-docs/Ignite18/Outlook_Add-in_Lab/Lab.md

         ![Certificate Import Wizard finish dialog window](images/cert-import-finish.png)

-1. Complete the following steps to sideload the add-in in Outlook.
+1. Now that you're add-in applicaiton is running on a local web server and your workstation trusts the add-in's self-signed certificate, you can sideload the add-in in Outlook.

     1. Open Outlook and select **Get Add-ins** from the ribbon of the **Home** tab.